abbreviatedman/dangerroom/README.md

 # dangerroom

+Dangerroom is a [zsh][zsh] theme that's informative, minimal, and, above all, X-Men themed.

 The Danger Room in X-Men:

 ![The Danger Room in an X-Men comic.](./xmen-danger-room.png "What do I have to do to get someone to say, \"the supposed death of Colin\", do you think?
 Be really, really hardcore, is my guess.")